(1) DEFINITIONS.— (a) As used in this section, the term:

 (c) Other instructional materials.—Provide such other teaching accessories and aids as are needed for the school district’s educational program.

 (d) School library media services; establishment and maintenance.—Establish and maintain a program of school library media services for all public schools in the district, including school library media centers, or school library media centers open to the public, and, in addition such traveling or circulating libraries as may be needed for the proper operation of the district school system.
+Beginning January 1, 2023, school librarians, media specialists, and other personnel involved in the selection of school district library materials must complete the training program developed pursuant to s.
+1006.29(6) before reviewing and selecting age-appropriate materials and library resources.
 Upon written request, a school district shall provide access to any material or book specified in the request that is maintained in a district school system library and is available for review.

 (3) DISTRICT SCHOOL SUPERINTENDENT.—